 Cartagena is a city full of history from the pre-Colombian times as shown in the Museo del Ozo, to the time of the inquisition as displayed here at the Palace of the Inquisition.

 Until 2015 the museum housed ancient torture devices used for these trials.
-Currently the building is considered one of Cartagena’s best examples of colonial and civil architecture.
-It is well maintained and worth the effort to see, open from 9:00am to 6:00pm and costing just COP $19,000 ($6.50).
+Currently, the building is considered one of Cartagena’s best examples of colonial and civil architecture.
+It is well maintained and worth the effort to see, open from 9:00am to 6:00pm and costing just COP $20,000 ($6.00).
+Click here for directions.

 8. Enjoy Dinner and Nightlife at Plaza la Trinidad

-The Plaza la Trinidad is without a doubt one of my favourite night-time things to do in Cartagena.
+The Plaza la Trinidad (Holy Trinity Square) is without a doubt one of my favourite things to do in Cartagena during the evening.
 The plaza is surrounded by wonderful street food vendors, and I mean wonderful, as well as a selection of absolutely delicious restaurants.
-What I am trying to say is…this is my go to dining experience in Cartagena.
+This is my go-to dining spot in Cartagena.

 The people of the city, both gringos and locals alike, make their way to the plaza to experience what that particular night has to offer.
 Sometimes you’ll find a local game of football in the streets, occasionally there are street performers, and often there is music and dancing in the plaza.